 Query optimization and pushdown

-The columnstore replica feature introduced in V4.3.3 had limitations, such as supporting only a single C replica and not allowing full direct loads into C replicas, which affected usability.
-This release removes those restrictions, allowing multiple C replicas per cluster and direct full direct loads into C replicas.
-A new system view,
+The columnstore replica feature introduced in V4.3.3 had some limitations, such as supporting only a single C replica, not allowing direct full import of columnstore data to the C replica, and lacking user-friendliness.
+The new version addresses these limitations by allowing multiple C replicas to be specified in a cluster and supporting direct full import of columnstore data to the C replica.
+It also introduces the system view

 Behavior changes